HaxePunk/haxepunk.com/documentation/tutorials/cross-platform.md

 # Cross-Platform Deployment

-To use HaxePunk, you'll need a library which implements the Flash API.
-There are currently two supported providers:
+To use HaxePunk, you'll need a framework which provides the "backend" functionality (rendering, input, asset loading...).
+There are currently two options:

 - `lime` and `openfl` (see [openfl.org](http://www.openfl.org))
 - `NME` (see <https://github.com/haxenme/nme>)

+Install your choice with `haxelib install openfl` or `haxelib install lime`.

 With this installed, deploying for multiple plaforms is simple (if you're using NME, substitute `nme` for `lime`):